 26. How might the hard times and the difficult trials affect our faith, for good or bad?
 How can they be used for good, and what kinds of good things might trials accomplish in our hearts and lives and faith?
 Examples from your own life?

 27. How can we keep our faith strong in the hard times, instead of falling away from God?
 What are some of God's promises when it comes to our trials and pain?
+(Bonus questions: Why do you have faith?
+Why keep believing in God if it doesn't bring us the comfortable life we want?)

 [Trials are a fork-in-the-road of faith.
 Will we turn to Him or away from Him?
 Will we trust Him as God or will we kick Him off the throne and try to do it ourselves?
 A trial doesn’t affect our faith as much as our response to the trial does, if we turn to Him or away.